sbarex/SourceCodeSyntaxHighlight/README.md

 ### Note for the precompiled release
 The [precompiled app](https://github.com/sbarex/SourceCodeSyntaxHighlight/releases) is not notarized or signed, so the first time you run the app the system may show a warning about the impossibility to check for malicious software.

-To fix, you can launch the app with right click (or ctrl click) on the app icon and choose the open action.
+To fix, you can launch the app with right-click (or Control-click) on the app icon and choose the open action.

 You can also execute this command from the terminal:

 ```
-$ xattr -r -d com.apple.quarantine "FULL PATH OF THE Syntax Highlight.app (you can drag the file to get the pull path)"
+$ xattr -r -d com.apple.quarantine "FULL PATH OF Syntax Highlight.app (you can drag the file to get the pull path)"
 ```

 Alternatively, after trying to launch the app for the first time, you can open the `System Preferences > Security & Privacy > General (tab)` and click the `Open Anyway` button.